isaacnoya/FvKG-json/README.md

 - OGC API Features ontology and RML mapping generation utilities.
 - Semantic annotation pipeline for aligning generated ontologies and mappings.
 - Benchmarking and plotting scripts for VKG and semantic annotation evaluation.
-- Lean proof artifacts for selected formal properties.
+- tCompatible formalization in Agda.

 ## Repository Layout